Skip to Content

 The surroundings were becoming more suburban with holiday apartments and proper roads.
 By early afternoon we reached the village of Contamines itself, with plenty of bars and restaurants.

 After checking into Hotel le Christiana we sat on the terrace of one of the cafes in the sunshine.
-We enjoyed late lunch of Salade Nicoise for me (in honour of my recent girl’s weekend in Nice) and spent the rest of the afternoon relaxing.
+We enjoyed late lunch of Salade Nicoise and spent the rest of the afternoon relaxing.

-- We enjoyed our relaxing morning coffee in the sunny garden of Refuge Nant Borrant.
-This was covered with colourful window boxes with an array of orange, yellow and green deckchairs.
-So inviting to take the weight off our feet.
+• We enjoyed our morning coffee in the sunny garden of Refuge Nant Borrant.
+It was covered with colourful window boxes with an inviting array of orange, yellow and green deckchairs.
 Feeling pretty smug, we watched the walkers heading up the hill, in the opposite direction.
-We knew that they would certainly have a gruelling 6 hour climb before they reached the top and arrive exhausted at Refuge Croix de Bonhomme.
+We knew that they would certainly have a gruelling 6 hour climb before they reached the top!

-- The chapel at Notre Dame de la Gorge is a place of pilgrimage, built on the site of 13th century hermitage.
-It was beautiful inside with plenty of colour and charming carved wooden statues at the side altars.
+• The chapel at Notre Dame de la Gorge is a place of pilgrimage, built on the site of 13th century hermitage.
+It was beautiful inside with charming carved wooden statues at the side altars.
 We also enjoyed looking at the boards from the photo exhibition within the grounds of the chapel, with stunning mountain photography.

 Our final day took us mainly through meadows and attractive alpine hamlets with pretty gardens and window boxes.
 We then climbed through forest higher and higher, occasionally dipping down to cross a fast rushing glacial stream.